Oneflow-Inc/oneflow_face/README.md

 python insightface_train.py --dataset emore --network r100 --loss arcface
 ```

-In this way, users will do training and validation with the backbone of ResNet100 by face_emore dataset.
+In this way, you will do training and validation with the backbone of ResNet100 by face_emore dataset.

 To achieve ambitions for a larger quantity of data, run